nath54/NappEngine_python/README.md

 There are some efforts to quickly get the backend `SDL + OpenGL`, then the others working, but for now, some *OpenGL Context Errors* can't be debugged.

+Okay, finally, I successfully found the error: sdl2 + opengl on python doesn't work with Wayland !
+Had to switch into x11 windows manager, but now got only a black screen.

+I'm currently trying glfw + opengl to see what happens, currently developping it.

 ### Front-end

 Currently, there are the following usable classes for creating apps and games with the lib_nadisplay :